RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 Combination mode
 -------------------------------

-This option allows you to calculate the overlap and correlation to a conformational change, over a combination of modes.
-In this example we will use the EV71_CG3 Model and perform the calculation over the modes 9 and 30.
+This option allows to calculate the overlap and correlation to a conformational change, over a combination of modes.
+In this example, we will use the EV71_CG3 Model and perform the calculation over the modes 9 and 30.